microsoft/Tools-for-Health-Data-Anonymization/README.md

 4. Use the above integer as the offset to shift the date or dateTime value

 #### Note

+1. If the date or dateTime object does not contain exact day, like "yyyy", "yyyy-MM", there's no date that can be shifted and default redaction will be applied.
+2. If the age implied from date or dateTime object is over 89, all information of the object including year, month and date will be redacted according to HIPAA's requirements.
-Why is FHIR Resource ID used in the date-shift algorithm?
+3. Why is FHIR Resource ID used in the date-shift algorithm?
 If we generate the offset amount only by the key, every date value in the dataset will be shifted with the same offset.
 However, if resource ID is involved, the offset will be different among different resources, bringing in more randomness.
 Besides, using Resource Id ensures that all the dates within the same resource have the same offset, which helps avoid the conflict between dates.
 For example, if the offset is different within the same resource, the start value may be later than the end value of a Period instance.

 ## How to use it